streamnative/pulsar-io-sqs/docs/sqs-source.md

 ## Use it with Function Mesh

-This example demonstrates how to create an SQS source connector on Function Mesh.
+This example demonstrates how to create an SQS source connector through Function Mesh.

 ### Prerequisites